Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

 \subsection{Simplifying valid train tracks}

 Consider our running example and the train track in Figure \ref{fig:naive-track-example-extended}.
 We observe that this train track has two special properties.
 First, there are exactly two unoriented edges, one from each direction, incident to each switch.
 It follows that if the oriented edges are ignored, the unoriented edges form a collection of immersed curves.
-Second, the extra unoriented edges can be grouped in pairs, where each pair connects the same two sections of the immersed curve, oriented the same way but turning opposite directions at each end and crossing once.
+Second, the extra oriented edges can be grouped in pairs, where each pair connects the same two sections of the immersed curve, oriented the same way but turning opposite directions at each end and crossing once.
 We can slide the endpoints of each pair of oriented segments near each other along the unoriented segments, without changing the equivalence class of the train track, as shown in Figure \ref{fig:crossover-arrows}(a).
+(In doing so, we have passed from a naive train track in which every switch is primary, to one in which some of the switches lie in the interior of the fundatmental domain for \(T\).)
 The resulting $X$ shaped pairs of oriented arrows will be called \emph{crossover arrows}, and to simplify diagrams these pairs will be replaced by a bold arrow (Figure \ref{fig:crossover-arrows}(b)).

 The goal of the present subsection is to prove that these features are not unique to this example, but indeed hold for (some representative of) every equivalence class of valid reduced train tracks.